a library relocates the bug

 updated May 29, 2026

-So the engineering went into that boundary.
-I encode tiles in exactly the library’s own 1–34 ordering, so there’s no translation layer between us to mis-map an honour tile.
-And the golden tests inline the real WASM and score real hands through it — not a mock.
-Mocking the scoring engine would have hidden precisely the bugs that actually happen, because the bug was never the math; it was the handshake.
+So that’s where the engineering went.
+Tiles are encoded in the library’s own 1–34 ordering, so there’s no translation layer to mis-map an honour tile.
+And the golden tests run the real WASM against real hands — no mock, because mocking the scoring engine would hide exactly the bugs that actually happen.
+The bug was never the math.
+It was the handshake.

 the hub · warm terminal